 For severe disease, the typical initial dosage of prednisone is 20-40 mg/day, while some use as much as 1 mg/kg/day.
 If immediate therapy is needed, intravenous corticosteroids in 1-gram pulses are given.
 If greater than 10 mg prednisone is needed to control the disease, then corticosteroid-sparing drugs should be used.
-Cytotoxic drugs such as methotrexate, azathioprine, and mycophenolate mofetil have been used with success.
+Cytotoxic drugs such as methotrexate, azathioprine, leflunomide, and mycophenolate mofetil have been used with success.
+In some cases, cytotoxic agents alone are used with local therapy.
 Recent experience suggests that the biologic agents infliximab or adalimumab, both anti-TNF monoclonal antibodies, are also effective.
 In uveitis in general - including uveitis related to sarcoidosis - either infliximab or adalimumab has been useful in refractory cases.